tani1220/TaniBlog/README.md

-This is a my portfolio built with Next.js, microCMS, and Vercel ✨
+This is a my portfolio built with Next.js, Markdown, and Vercel ✨